1point618/codename-exemplar/modules/i3_bugediting.md

 ## Progress

-- [ ] Edit readme file to include the information below.
+- [ ] Edit readme file, replacing the current text with the information below.
 - [ ] Commit the file to a new branch called "readme-bugfix".
 - [ ] Create a pull request, include the text `fixes #3`.
 - [ ] Once I comment with a :+1:, merge the PR.